 1. Leadership and Vision

-The franchise leadership team sets the vision for what the business wants to accomplish and how they they will accomplish it.
-So, you want to have a clear understanding of what their vision is and how they will achieve ongoing success.
+The franchise leadership team sets the vision for the business and how they’ll accomplish their goals.
+So, you want to understand what their vision is and how they’ll achieve success.

 You want to know: